Liam-Measurelab/aws_machine_learning_log/README.md

 3. Worked through welcome to AWS Machine Learning Lesson 1.
 4. Watch the youtube stream for the course.
 5. Welcoem to Machine Learning - Lesson 2 Start

+### Lesson 2
+What is Machine Learning
+Steps in Machine Learning
+Real world examples